Gecina bucks light-volume trend in European equity markets

 Volumes were kept low as investors steered clear of big bets heading into a long weekend on the UK market, the biggest stock market in Europe, with ongoing uncertainty over elections in Europe and Ukraine.

 The EU's marathon parliamentary election, which ends on Sunday, only affected share prices marginally, traders said.
 Britain's FTSE 100 mildly underperformed, down 0.3 percent, after its anti-EU UKIP party made strong gains in local elections.

 Meanwhile, Dutch blue-chips slightly outperformed after a Dutch exit poll for the EU elections indicated that the anti-Islam, eurosceptic Freedom Party had fallen well short of its goal of topping the poll.

 "Volumes are very low at the moment going into Bank Holiday weekend.
 The results we have seen to date in the elections are not a huge surprise, and have not led to any change in my view on the markets," Neil Wilkinson, European equities fund manager at Royal London Asset Management, said.

 At 1124 GMT, the FTSEurofirst 300 index of top European shares was down 0.03 percent at 1,365.83 points after closing 0.1 percent higher in the previous session.
 The index climbed to 1,372.81 on May 15, its highest since 2008.

 Russian shares came under pressure as tensions were high in Ukraine, where more than a dozen servicemen were reported killed on Thursday in a clash with pro-Russian separatists.
 Ukraine votes on Sunday in a presidential election.

-Volumes in Russia-exposed stocks, such as Renault, Raiffeisen Bank and Carlsberg, were especially light.
+Volume in Russia-exposed stocks, such as Renault, Raiffeisen Bank and Carlsberg, was especially light.